Peacemaking

 Reconciliation between widows is facilitated through a healing process that includes repentance and forgiveness which provides the foundation for their peace.
 They model and then advocate for restored relationship between their communities.
 Their request for school children to be taught about conflict and peacemaking led to establishing Peace Clubs to help stop the cycle of violence.

 Peace Clubs are established in primary schools to teach skills in conflict resolution, help students critically think about the conflict in their relationships, family and community, come up with peaceful, creative solutions to such conflict, and promote and model peacemaking.
+An adaptation of this training has now been integrated into curriculum for Adult Literacy classes.

 Sauti Moja Blog Like us on Facebook Watch us YouTube